“We might not be able to fix the economy. But we can design the city to give people dignity, to make them feel rich.” Enrique Peñalosa

 be found in coastal towns and cities such as Newcastle, Cardiff and Blackpool, which might suggest the MSOAs are at the end of train lines and other transport networks and therefore lack external connectivity.

-High public transport and good accessibility The cluster is associated with high usage of public transport including the underground/metro/tram,
+The cluster is associated with high usage of public transport including the underground/metro/tram,

 train and bus.
 It is noted to have very good accessibility to all MSOAs through all transport modes.
 This cluster dominates London, but can also be found in the centre of some MSOAs in big cities like Manchester and Birmingham.
 The